daniJb/VRDataInteract/README.md

 Figure 2: Vive Controllers Mappings

 The repository contians relatively large files (~2GB).
 Therefore, git lfs is necessary to have.
-Please install git-lfs, instructions can be found [here](https://git-lfs.github.com/).
+Installation instructions can be found [here](https://git-lfs.github.com/).

 To clone: